 Below that you see Leann Rimes’ profile which begins with WIFE, Bonus Mom…

-My family tree is more like a vine than an oak, making me an authority on shiny new stepmoms.
+My family tree is more like a vine than oak, making me an authority on shiny new stepmoms.
 There is no such thing as a bonus mom.
 The fact that she’s a 29-year-old pop star who can count the length of her marriage in days adds insult to injury.

 As an adult, when I think of the people I need to survive in this world.
 I think of my two children and my husband.
-I love my brother, my parents, and their spouses, and I’d be sad if we had to live far apart from one another, but I wouldn’t want to live another day if I couldn’t live with my husband and my children until they are adults and in their own homes.
+I love my brother, my parents, and I’d be sad if we had to live far apart from one another, but I wouldn’t want to live another day if I couldn’t live with my husband and my children until they are adults and in their own homes.

 That is motherhood.